 Daniel Good: Absolutely not.
 That’s amazing.
-You know when you put these things in place and you grow other people and you get start getting the culture in place that you want repeated and start growing your people and growing your leaders and they get passionate about it and it’s amazing.
+You know when you put these things in place and you grow other people and you get start getting the culture in place that you want to be repeated and start growing your people and growing your leaders and they get passionate about it and it’s amazing.
 They can take it to greater heights.

 Chris LoCurto: So instead of it being all Daniel and being the business only grew if you had the chance to…it is way less Daniel.
-You’re that leader, that mentor role and the business just grew 40 percent gross, 4,400 percent bottom line.
+You’re that leader, that mentor role, and the business just grew 40 percent gross, 4,400 percent bottom line.
 That is just insane.
-By doing that, you want to go back to doing it yourself?
+By doing that, do you want to go back to doing it yourself?

 Daniel Good: Um…put the tool bag back on.
-It’s just so awesome now seeing people’s lives being changed in the business and also the customers lives that we touch a day after day.
+It’s just so awesome now seeing people’s lives being changed in the business and also the customers’ lives that we touch day after day.
 But it starts with direction and leadership and it’s an awesome place to be and now I get the opportunity to continue teaching other people what I’ve learned, which is my passion.

 Chris LoCurto: Yeah.
-So for those people that don’t know, one of the things we teach is constantly making sure that your team members, your leaders don’t get task saturated.
+So for those people that don’t know, one of the things we teach is constantly making sure that your team members and your leaders don’t get task saturated.
 So for me, as I’m looking over the business at the beginning of this year, I’m looking at one of our areas, Joel’s area, and saying if I don’t do something, then in a year and a half from now, he’s going to be task saturated.
 A lot of people listening to this might be going, why in the world are you focusing a year and a half from now?
 Well, that’s what successful leaders do.

 That’s what smart leaders do, and so as I’m looking at his role, I’m going, we can’t go another year and a half without me solving something in his area, getting something off of his plate because if I do that A) I’m leading terribly, I’m going against the very things that I teach, but also it would keep us from growing and so at a point where we’re going through this process, I’m in prayer with God about what do I do and one of the areas we looked at is taking some of that coaching.

 And I knew what I was thinking, is that that could be something that you would be able to step in here.
-I felt strongly you weren’t supposed to not own the business, but I also felt strongly that you were at a place with your leadership and the leadership below you that if this was something God was calling you to, that you had set that company up for success, that you can come on over and do this passion.
+I felt strongly you weren’t supposed to not own the business, but I also felt strongly that you were at a place with your leadership and the leadership below you that if this was something God was calling you to, you had set that company up for success, that you can come on over and do this passion.
 What is that like?
 Did you ever think that that would be something that would be possible?
 What is it like to be here doing that?

 Daniel Good: It’s an awesome opportunity and a privilege to be here, you know, I loved mentoring other people, but I’ve also gotten to the place where I was just happy where I was at and also realized that with as young as I am, you need to keep growing and learning.
 And so getting to that point going, I need to keep growing as a leader for my people.

 And what was phenomenal was when I brought this to the table, you know, my team later that’s running the company he said, that’s incredible.
 That would be great.
-And my team was super excited about it and because they know they’re going to get better leadership, better mentoring.
+And my team was super excited about it and because they know they were going to get better leadership, better mentoring.
 And so it has been an awesome journey, but it’s also been empowering for them to own their departments, own their things that they’re responsible for, the team that they’re responsible for.

 Daniel Good: And also, giving them that ownership and allowing them to make decisions and go with it.
 And so, but also mentoring them through it.
 And so it’s been an, it’s been an awesome and incredible journey and I just want to continue to grow my leadership.
 You know, they say the highest form of learning is teaching it.
-So thinking back over, you know, what is it like to be here and to be at this place.
+So thinking back over, you know, what is it like to be here and to be at this place?
 I really go back to a day and this is a special day of my life.
-It was a one, two, three, four, five day of my life.
+It was one, two, three, four, five days of my life.
 It was that exact day that added up to those numbers.

-I sat down and wrote about my life and quite a few years ago and one of the things was I’d written down when I am proactive in my life, I can better do what God has designed me to do and have to go back to something that Todd Wilson said.
+I sat down and wrote about my life quite a few years ago and one of the things was I’d written down when I am proactive in my life, I can better do what God has designed me to do and have to go back to something that Todd Wilson said.
 He was a teacher and he said, easy is not good.
 Choose hard.
 It’s not easy, but it’s good.
-In doing that and over years and continually choosing hard things and not going the easy route has brought it to a point where I’m able to do what I’m extremely passionate about is helping and serving others at this level now influencing the leaders that can influence their people and change lives and families.
+Doing that and over the years and continually choosing hard things and not going the easy route has brought it to a point where I’m able to do what I’m extremely passionate about is helping and serving others at this level now influencing the leaders that can influence their people and change lives and families.

 Chris LoCurto: And I love it because it’s not that you weren’t doing the hard work in the early days.
 You just decided to go after the harder intentional focus on making the business great on making the team great on making the leadership great.
-It’s not that you weren’t passionate about that, but you’ve moved into another area that God has bolstered the passion in your life.
+It’s not that you weren’t passionate about that, but you’ve moved into another area where God has bolstered the passion in your life.
 If you could tell the leaders that are listening right now, anything you know, there’s a lot of folks out there that are stuck in the leadership crazy cycle, they’re task saturated, they’re overwhelmed, they’re stuck, they’re plateaued.

-They’re trying to figure out how to to get that business, you know, like you’ve done.
+They’re trying to figure out how to get that business, you know like you’ve done.
 Take it from it being all on their shoulders or not knowing how to get past that place to a place where there’s freedom.
 You’re adding this to what you’re doing in life now, which most people probably aren’t going to do.
-They’re going to continue to lead their business to greater success, which again, you are doing it, but you have a leadership and energy in there.
+They’re going to continue to lead their business to greater success, which again, you are doing it, but you have leadership and energy in there.
 What would you tell these leaders right now that are sitting there going, what do I do, Daniel?

 Chris LoCurto: That is powerful.
 Focus on impacting those around you.
-Guys, hopefully this is helping you today.
+Guys, hopefully, this is helping you today.
 Thank you Daniel for joining us.

 Daniel Good: My pleasure

-Chris LoCurto: …and sharing this journey, this walk that you went through, which is again, so powerful and and because of it, it’s allowed you to be in a place where businesses successful things are going great.
+Chris LoCurto: …and sharing this journey, this walk that you went through, which is again, so powerful and because of it, it’s allowed you to be in a place where businesses are successful things are going great.
 Things are fantastic.
 Doesn’t mean they’re easy.
 Like you said, it’s actually hard many days.
 So folks, again, we have put together a download for you guys.